The Economics of Direct Primary Care: Why the Numbers Work

 When I started my own DPC practice, I wasn’t sitting on a pile of savings.
 In fact, I was bankrupt from a previous business endeavor and only had just over $2,000 to put into the practice.

 That’s it.
 No investors.
-No big safety net.
+No big SBA Loan.

 And yet, within two years, that small start grew into a thriving practice that now covers both my personal living expenses and the costs of running the clinic.